Sora2455/MathMlNow/README.md

      */
     imageFolder?: string;
     /**
-     * The filename to save any external math files under (defaults to a hash of the math input) */ fileName?: string;
+     * The filename to save any image files under (defaults to a hash of the math input) */ fileName?: string;
     /**